vectorize-io/vectorize-connect-sdk/docs/general-guide.md

 ## Overview

-The Vectorize Connect SDK enables you to build multi-user connectors that integrate cloud storage platforms (Google Drive, Dropbox, Notion) with the Vectorize platform.
+The Vectorize Connect SDK enables you to build multi-user connectors that integrate cloud storage platforms with the Vectorize platform.
 This SDK allows multiple users to connect their accounts and select files to be processed by Vectorize's RAG pipelines.

 ## Installation